Our thinking

 Sectoral scope

 As noted above, there are no specific statutes or regulations in Australia that directly regulate AI.
 Accordingly, there is little to no guidance on any specific sectoral scope at this stage.
-To date, the focus of the Consultation and Interim Response has not been sector-specific and it is expected that any AI-specific regulations will apply across all sectors of the Australian economy.
+To date, the focus of the Consultation, Interim Response and Proposals Paper has not been sector-specific, and it is expected that any AI-specific regulations will apply across all sectors of the Australian economy.

 Compliance roles